Performs per-row centering on a numeric matrix

 input, and return a one-column numeric matrix as output, or

-a numeric vector with length nrow(x)
+a numeric vector with length nrow(x).
+The function should

-also accept na.rm
+also accept na.rm as an argument.

-indicating whether to include
+logical indicating whether to include

 the numeric matrix of row group values used during centering,

-returned in the attributes with name "x_group"
+returned in the attributes with name "x_group".

-indicating whether to return the
+logical indicating whether to return the

 centering summary data.frame in attributes with name "center_df".

-indicating whether to print verbose output.
+logical indicating whether to print verbose output.

-additional arguments are passed to jamba::rowGroupMeans()
+additional arguments are passed to jamba::rowGroupMeans().

 This function centers data by subtracting the median or mean for each row.

-Columns can be grouped using argument centerGroups
+Columns can be grouped using argument centerGroups.

 Each group group of columns defined by centerGroups